TanklesXL/gladvent/README.md

-# Advent Of Code Gleam Template
+# Gladvent

+Advent of code runner for gleam

-A repository template for getting started with advent of code in gleam.
+This library is intended to be imported to your gleam project and used as a command runner for your advent of code project in gleam.

-This is a GitHub Template, you can use it by clicking the`Use This Template` button, it is to be modified and subsequently run by the gleam build tool using `gleam run`.
+To add this library to your project run: `gleam add gladvent` and add `import gladvent` to your main gleam file.
+## Workflow

+### Using the library
+This library provides 2 options to run your advent of code solvers:

+1. The easy way: simply add `gladvent.main()` to the end of your project's `main` function.
+2. Create your own `Map(Int, fn(String) -> #(Int, Int))` and pass it to `gladvent.`

+### Available commands
-It has 2 commands, `new` and `run`:
+This project provides your application with 2 commands, `new` and `run`:

-- `new`:
+- `new`: create `.gleam` and `.txt` days that correspond to the specified days
   - format: `gleam run new a b c ...`
   - used like `gleam run new 1 2` with days 1 and 2 creates `input/day_1.txt` and `input/day_2.txt` as well as `src/days/day_1.gleam` and `src/days/day_2.gleam`
-- `run`:
+- `run`: run the specified days
   - format: `gleam run run a b c ...`
   - flags:
     - `--timeout`: `gleam run run --timeout={timeout in ms} a b c ...`